 - 3-4 drops yellow food coloring if desired

-- Preheat oven to 400 degrees F. Place cupcake liners in a muffin pan.
-Set aside.
+- Preheat oven to 400 degrees F. Then, place cupcake liners in a muffin pan and then set it aside.

-- Bake for 13-14 minutes, until tops are pale golden.
-Cool completely before frosting.
-Store in an airtight container.
+- Bake for 13-14 minutes until the tops are a pale golden color.

 How do you thicken marshmallow frosting?

 This frosting should be plenty thick if you follow it exactly, but you never know how things can go wrong.
-If your frosting isn’t as thick as you’d like, add in a little more powdered sugar to help thicken it up.
+If your frosting is not as thick as you would like it, add in a little more powdered sugar to help thicken it up.
 This should help to offset the wet ingredients and give you a thicker frosting.